practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

       socket.print "\r\n"

-      # print the contents of the file to the socket, line by line.
+      # write the contents of the file to the socket
-      file.each { |line| socket.print line }
+      IO.copy_stream(file, socket)
     end
   else
     message = "File not found\n"